renatocaliari/contornos/docs/en/contornos.md

   - if a dependency between contornos that are in different external contornos is desired or necessary, it is recommended to create a structural role of [representative](apps#representative) so that the contornos have some connection.

-## How to adapt or remove an contorno?
+## How to adapt or remove a contorno?
-Anytime someone perceives that an contorno needs, or is desirable, to be adapted, whatever the attribute, or that it no longer has a reason to exist, a proposal can be made to carry out this alteration or removal of the contorno.
+Anytime someone perceives that a contorno needs, or is desirable, to be adapted, whatever the attribute, or that it no longer has a reason to exist, a proposal can be made to carry out this alteration or removal of the contorno.

-To remove an contorno, an integrative decision by the external contorno is necessary, being able to decide which contornos internal to the contorno being deleted they want to bring to the contorno that is making the decision.
+To remove a contorno, an integrative decision by the external contorno is necessary, being able to decide which contornos internal to the contorno being deleted they want to bring to the contorno that is making the decision.

 To adapt the contorno, it is necessary to identify which [attribute](contornos#contorno-attributes) you want to change and who has the authority to adapt it.

 # Participation in contornos
 Participation in contornos happens through the allocation of people.
 It is possible to indicate the [type of energy](apps#type-of-energy-in-contorno) that each participant will have in a certain contorno.

-Any participant in an contorno has these **common responsibilities**:
+Any participant in a contorno has these **common responsibilities**:
 * perceive and treat [boosters](#boosters) of its contorno.
 * prioritize projects and tasks according to the reason for existing and the strategy of the contornos in which it participates.
 * share any information related to your contorno ー projects, tasks, etc ー when someone asks, unless something is agreed to be confidential.